ASGRC 522 Financial Code

 4. The following accounts are set up within the fund:

-1. Disaster/calamity/catastrophe This account shall be 20 percent of the previous year’s annual 522 Fund and shall be used in cases of disaster/calamity/catastrophe.
+a.
+Disaster/Calamity/Catastrophe Account: this account shall be 20 percent of the previous year’s annual 522 Fund and shall be used in cases of disaster/calamity/catastrophe.

-3. Capital Improvement Account.
-After the demands of the disaster, calamity, and catastrophe account and the uniform replacement account are met, the remaining funds shall be split equally between the capital improvement account and the fund balance account.
-The capital improvement account shall be used for the acquisition of real property and capital purchases.
-Additional funds may be directly deposited into the capital improvement account by action of the Student Senate and concurrence by the Board of Trustees.
+c.
+Capital Improvement Account: after the demands of the Disaster/Calamity/Catastrophe Account and the Uniform Replacement Account are met, the remaining funds shall be split equally between the Capital Improvement Account and the Fund Balance Account.
+The Capital Improvement Account shall be used for the acquisition of real property and capital purchases.
+Additional funds may be directly deposited into the Capital Improvement Account by action of the Student Senate and concurrence by the Board of Trustees. d.
+The Fund Balance Account: this account shall contain all remaining fund balances of the 522 Funds.
+It shall be used in support of revenue shortfall, support of extraordinary, unbudgeted, one-time programs and any remaining funds shall revert to the current senate fund on a quarterly basis.

 ARTICLE VI